 The programs are designed for students with interests in the physical, chemical, and biological aspects of the hydrologic cycle, as well as water resources systems, environmental studies, or water policy and the social sciences related to water resources.
 Students may concentrate in one or a combination of these fields but should acquire some proficiency in all aspects of hydrology and water resources.
-Research-based M.S. study programs are individually planned to meet the student's special interests and professional objectives.
+Master's Non-Thesis study programs are individually planned to meet each student's professional objectives.
+Students in the Non-Thesis option are required to complete a Master's Report (professional-level paper).
+(They are not required to complete a research-based Master's Thesis.)

 M.S. applicants need not have completed an undergraduate degree in hydrology and water resources; however, previous study in this field or a related field is beneficial.
 The programs have been designed to enable students who have completed fundamental undergraduate mathematics and science course work to enter directly.

-Each M.S. student must complete fundamental, or core, courses in hydrology and water resources unless equivalent graduate courses have been taken elsewhere.
-A Master's Report is required.
+M.S.
+Non-Thesis option students must complete fundamental (core) courses in hydrology and water resources unless equivalent graduate courses have been taken elsewhere.
+Consult with the Director of Graduate Studies-Hydrology regarding potential graduate transfer course work for the Master's degree.
 A Master’s Final Oral Examination is required.
+More program information is available at the HAS department website, Master of Science in Hydrology Non-Thesis.

 Applications for Fall Semester admission must be completed by January 15.